Bill Fitch: Cleveland Cavaliers (1970–1979)

-Boston Celtics
+Boston Celtics (1979–1983)

 On May 23, 1979, Fitch was hired by the Boston Celtics, taking over for Dave Cowens, who had coached them to a 29–53 record as a player-coach the previous season.
 His first season in 1979–80 was also the first for Larry Bird.
 A former drill instructor in the U. S. Marine Corps, the coach was lauded by Bird for his intense practices and discipline.
 Fitch helped lead the Celtics to 61 wins along with an Atlantic Division title.
 In the playoffs that year, the Celtics were defeated in the Conference Finals to the Philadelphia 76ers in five games.
 Fitch won his second Coach of the Year Award after the season.

 In his second season, the Celtics drafted Kevin McHale and acquired Robert Parish, both through a trade with the Golden State Warriors.
 Fitch's team won 62 games along with a second Atlantic title.
 They went on to beat the Houston Rockets in six games to win the 1981 NBA Finals, Boston's first title since 1976.

 Fitch led the Celtics to a third consecutive Atlantic Division title in 1981–82 while winning 63 games, although the team lost in the Conference Finals to the 76ers in seven games.
 The 1982–83 team dropped in wins (from 63 to 56) while finishing second in the Atlantic Division, and were defeated by the Milwaukee Bucks in four games.
 On May 27, 1983, he resigned from the Celtics.
 Fitch cited Harry T. Mangurian Jr.'s announcement that he was selling the team due to difficulties with Delaware North (the owners of the Boston Garden) as the last straw, despite Fitch having three years left on his contract.

-Houston Rockets
+Houston Rockets (1983–1988)

 On June 1, 1983, Fitch was hired by the Houston Rockets, taking over for Del Harris, who had managed the team to 14 wins the previous season.
 The 1983–84 Houston Rockets season also happened to be the first season with Ralph Sampson on the team.
 The team won 29 games that season.
 The next season was the season in which the Rockets drafted Hakeem Olajuwon, and the team responded with 48 wins and a playoff berth, although they were beaten in five games by the Utah Jazz.
 His third season was his best season with the team as they won the Midwest Division title along with the Western Conference title after beating the Los Angeles Lakers in five games.
 They met Fitch's old team, the Celtics.
 Boston beat the team in six games to win the Finals.
 Fitch's following two seasons led to playoff berths, although they did not advance past the Conference Semi-finals.
 Fitch was fired on June 6, 1988.